Skip to content

 Google ADK and Anthropic's multi-agent research system use synchronous orchestrator-worker patterns.
 Anthropic notes that async event-driven execution would improve parallelism but "adds challenges in result coordination, state consistency, and error propagation."
 Source

-Silent stall: A state transition that fires no handler produces no error — the issue just stops advancing.
-Design for this explicitly:
+Silent stall: a state transition that fires no handler produces no error.
+The issue just stops advancing.
+Design for this case directly:

-• Add a fallback handler for issues.labeled that posts a comment when an unrecognized label is applied
+• Add a fallback handler for issues.labeled that posts a comment when someone applies an unrecognized label

-• Include status timestamps so delayed advancement is detectable in reports
+• Include status timestamps so reports can surface delayed advancement

-Ambiguous ownership: If two teams both have handlers for the same label, both fire.
-Define exclusive ownership per label/status: each status has exactly one handler.
+Ambiguous ownership: if two teams both have handlers for the same label, both fire.
+Give each label or status exactly one handler so ownership stays exclusive.

-GitHub's implementation mitigates silent stalls with automated weekly reports and manual re-run capability — any Action can be re-triggered by re-applying the label.
+GitHub's implementation softens silent stalls with automated weekly reports and a manual re-run.
+You re-trigger any Action by re-applying the label.
 Source

 Example